codio/tutorial_grunt_basic/annotations.md

 @annotation:file dist
 #Destination folder
 This is where Grunt will write all of its output.
 Compare some of the files in the `dist` folder with their counterparts in the `src` folder.
 You can see that many files are cache-busted (file names are prefixed with a has value).
-You can also see that the CSS (and JS) folder contains a file called `abcd.optimized.js` which conained minified and concatenated contents of the source files.
+You can also see that the CSS (and JS) folder contains a file called `abcd.optimized.js` which contains minified and concatenated contents of the source files.

 Although the original files are still there, they are not actually used in production.